 At Olive Tree Hill Bed and Breakfast, we are happy to help you organize day trips in and outside Rome.
-We also offer personalized guided tours to areas around Rome if you desire them.
+We also offer personalized guided tours to areas around Rome.

 There are many day trips outside of Rome you can take.
 Exploring places around Rome allows you to discover the hidden gems of Rome province and experience a more authentic Italy.

 In the following list you’ll find some of the best places to go outside Rome within the Rome Province.
-We hope you take the time to consider visiting some of these great hidden gems outside Rome, which many of our guests consider the best part of their visit.
-Consider visiting them when traveling in and around Rome:
+We hope you take the time to consider visiting some of these great hidden gems outside Rome, which some of our guests consider the best days of their time in the Rome area.
+Consider visiting them when planning your travel in and around Rome.

 Places to Visit Near Rome

-Albano was known in the antiquity as Alba Longa, the capital of the Latin people and parent city of Rome.
-However, finds of flint tools dating back to the palaeolithic (300,000 – 10,000 years ago) and to the neolithic ages point to the presence of human activity in the Albano area at a much earlier date.
+Albano was previously known as Alba Longa, the capital of the Latin people and parent city of Rome.
+However, the discovery of flint tools dating back to the palaeolithic (300,000 – 10,000 years ago) and to the neolithic ages point to the presence of human activity in the Albano area at a much earlier date.

 In the central crypt there are some well-preserved wall-paintings.
-Nowdays Albano is a flourishing and active city with a lot of interesting shopping streets to satisfy everybody’s taste.
+Nowadays Albano is a flourishing and active city with a lot of interesting shopping streets to satisfy everybody’s taste.

-Later the legend goes that during the Roman Empire, it seems that the Porcheta beacame favourite dish of the Emperor Nero, who used to organize luxurious feasts with his friends and moreover he used to give it as a gift to his distinguished guests.
+Later the legend goes that during the Roman Empire, it seems that the Porchetta became a favorite dish of the Emperor Nero, who used to organize luxurious feasts with his friends and moreover he used to give it as a gift to his distinguished guests.

-Its origins go back to about 3000 years ago when the “Prisci Latini", once a year, got together and gave a big party in order to celebrate the birth of the “Lega Latina".
-During these celebrations, the priests, who were at the same time butchers and cooks, sacrified swines and boars for Mars.
+Its origins go back to about 3000 years ago when the “Prisci Latini,” once a year got together and gave a big party in order to celebrate the birth of the “Lega Latina.”
+During these celebrations, the priests, who were at the same time butchers and cooks, sacrificed swines and boars for Mars.

 Ariccia is another great day trip outside Rome.
 Ariccia is of latin origin, is situated between Albano and Nemi lakes on a spur in the middle of two verdant valleys having behind Mount Cavo and in the front a wide valley with view all the way to the sea.

-Ariccia is one of the things to do around Rome, and is only 25 minutes driving from "Il Colle degli Ulivi” – B&B in Rome
+Ariccia is one of the things to do around Rome, and is only 25 minutes driving from “Olive Tree Hill” aka “Il Colle degli Ulivi” – B&B in Rome.

-Frascati is another one of the places around Rome to visit.
-Thename of Frascati appears for the first time in the “Liber Pontificialis” towards the half of IX century of Christian era.
-In the place of present Frascati existed in the antiquity an important compitum, a crossing of roads that connected Rome with Tuscolo, the Labican & Latin way and Via Appia.
-But as Frascati has kept quite little from ancient roman times it is impossible to rebuild its phases and happenings.
+Located within the Kingdom of Castelli Romani Area (wine area of Rome), Frascati is another one of the places around Rome to visit.
+The name of Frascati appears for the first time in the “Liber Pontificialis” towards the half of IX century of Christian era.
+In the place of present-day Frascati once existed an important compitum, a crossing of roads that connected Rome with Tuscolo, the Labican & Latin way and Via Appia.
+But as Frascati has kept quite little from ancient roman times, it is impossible to rebuild its phases and happenings.

-"fraschette” are still run by local families who produce the world
+These “fraschette” are still run by local families who produce the world famous Frascati wine.

 The particularity is that the owners sell you their wine but you bring your own food and enjoy it in their place.
 These little “restaurants” are very picturesque to visit and specially in summer time to sit outside by wooden tables and chairs in the middle of square, is the most typical view of Italian life.

-Frascati is only 15 minutes driving from "Il Colle degli Ulivi” – B&B in Rome
+Frascati is only 15 minutes driving from “Olive Tree Hill” aka “Il Colle degli Ulivi” – B&B in Rome.

 Not to lose, moreover, there is the Astronomical Observatory with the didactic Museum “Astrolab” where is possible to complete an interactive travel to the discovery of the Universe.
 Not to forget the visit to the Wine Museum (Museo Diffuso del Vino) as identity of the inhabitants of the entire zone are deeply connected to the culture of wine.Looking down from the town to valley below you can see fertile countryside with famous Castelli Romani vineyards and rests of other ancient villas.

-Monteporzio is only 20 minutes driving from "Il Colle degli Ulivi” – B&B in Rome
+Monteporzio is only 20 minutes driving from “Olive Tree Hill” aka “Il Colle degli Ulivi” – B&B in Rome.

 Nemi is also famous for its wild strawberries and other excellent local products.

-Nemi is one of the wonderful places to visit near Rome for nature enthusiasts and is only 20 minutes driving from "Il Colle degli Ulivi” – B&B in Rome
+Nemi is one of the wonderful places to visit near Rome for nature enthusiasts and is only 20 minutes driving from“Olive Tree Hill” aka “Il Colle degli Ulivi” – B&B in Rome.

 The earliest settlements in the area appear to have been of southern etruscan culture and dated back to VII century B.C.
 Known in the antiquity as “Praeneste” it was already an important center around the 8th century B.C.